jeetsukumaran/DendroPy/doc/source/tutorial/working_with_metadata_annotations.rst

 ----------------------------------------------------------------

 In some cases, instead of "hard-wiring" in metadata for an object, you may want to write out metadata that takes its value from the value of an attribute of the object.
-The :meth:`~dendropy.dataobject.base.AnnotationSet.add_bound_attribute` method allows you to do this.
+The :meth:`~dendropy.datamodel.basemodel.AnnotationSet.add_bound_attribute` method allows you to do this.
 This method takes, as a minimum, a *string* specifying the *name* of an existing attribute to which the value of the annotation will be dynamically bound.

 For example: